 The single session Confident Me workshop takes around 45-60 minutes in total.
-The five session Confident Me workshop takes around 45-60 minutes per session.
-It could take up to five hours of class time to cover all five sessions.
+The five-session Confident Me workshop takes around 45-60 minutes per session.
+It could take up to five hours of class time to cover all the sessions.

 I don’t have time to run all five sessions at school.
 Is there another option?

 If you are unable to run all five sessions, there is the option of delivering a single-session workshop, covering the topics in less depth.
 However, if you can deliver all five workshops, deeper student engagement has a bigger, more long-lasting impact on building positive confidence and self-esteem.